 It is your first day after marriage and you are feeling nervous.
-On top of it, your mother-in-law wants you to cook dal, chawal, sabji and definitely a sweet dish for lunch.
-You are panicking, because the pallu of your saree or your poor cooking skills are adding to your nervousness of pleasing your in-laws.
-Seems like a nightmare?
+On top of it, your mother-in-law wants you to cook dal, chawal, sabzi and definitely a sweet dish for lunch.
+You are panicking because the pallu of your saree or your poor cooking skills is adding to your nervousness of pleasing your in-laws.
+Sounds like a newly-wed's nightmare, right?

-Every bride must be nodding in agreement right now.
-So, all you soon-to-be brides, as you are busy with selecting the perfect dress, making guest lists and booking a makeup artist; it is time to also learn a few important lessons to impress your in-laws from the very moment you step in the new house.
+All soon-to-be brides, who are right now busy with selecting their perfect wedding outfit, making guest lists and booking the best make up artist, you must read this to make a flawless entry into your new home.
+It is time you learn a few important lessons to impress your in-laws from the very moment you step in their family.
 So, we have prepared a short guide that will tell you all the things you need to learn before you enter your new household.

-Brush your basic knowledge of makeup before you get married.
-Kohl, mascara, lip gloss, foundation, makeup remover, moisturiser, and a makeup palette containing eye shadow, blushes and brushes are the things you require for basic makeup.
-Before you apply makeup, always clean your face, dab it dry and apply a moisturiser.
-Next, start applying a foundation on your face and follow it up with eye shadow and kajal, and blush.
+Brush up your basic knowledge of make up before you get married.
+Kohl, mascara, lip gloss, foundation, make up remover, moisturiser, eyeshadow, blushes, and brushes are the product you require in your make up kit.
+Before you apply make up, always clean your face, dab it dry and apply a moisturiser.
+Next, start applying a foundation on your face and follow it up with an eyeshadow and kajal, and blush.
 Apply your lip gloss and you are good to go!

 We got so many emails from our female readers asking us about things that are "traditionally" expected from a newlywed Indian bahu, and that they should keep in mind while entering their new home.
 So, this one is for all those readers and we hope this will help because it is the key to the happy wedding ahead.
 Let us know in the comments section below, what you think about it or we missed out on any point.
 Stay tuned to know lot more about planning before the wedding.